From Born Not Knowing Better

 About 85% of new cars purchases are financed and about 54% of used car purchases are.
 But the word is word: the borrower is servant of the lender.

 Loans give the idea that we can buy more car, more house, more whatever than we can really afford.
 "Oh it's just a monthly payment.
 Oh I'll make enough.
 Oh my wife won't get pregnant.
 Oh I'm in good health now.
 Oh my kid won't need braces."
-And then folks get a little behind, and the car get a couple dings and you want another one, and the dinged one is not worth even what you owe, and you buy another one, and you add that first car debt to the second one, so your "easy $300 payment" is now $500.
+And then folks get a little behind, and the car gets a couple dings and you want another one, and the dinged one is not worth even what you owe, and you buy another one, and you add that first car debt to the second one, so your "easy $300 payment" is now $500.

 And you promised your spouse a deck, how about a home improvement loan?

-And before you know it you are worshipping money that you don't have, serving a loan investor you don't know, and you're losing track of the living God of Israel, whose name you used to use before you made before big decisions.
+And before you know it you are worshipping money that you don't have, serving a loan investor you don't know, and you're losing track of the living God of Israel, whose name you used to use before you made big decisions.
 But now you are being led around by your god, money.

 Money is costly in every way shape and form.
 To earn it- blood sweat and tears.
 To borrow it is even more costly.
-To be wasteful with it and think it buys you happiness, is fatal to our souls, wrong god.
+To be wasteful with it and think it buys you happiness, is fatal to our souls, another wrong god.

 "Look at the birds of the air they neither toil or spin yet God feeds them, how much more are we that a mere bird."
 I am not against material things.
 I'm against the slavery of God's people.

 The church is full of folks who equate righteouness with material wealth.
-That's the false doctrine of prosperianity, and it's still selling vey nicely.
+That's the false doctrine of "prosperianity," and it's still selling vey nicely.
 No, righteousness equates with personal faith, and the grace of Jesus that brought us to faith, and the washing blood of Jesus on Calvary.

 7. Godly faith, forgiveness, mercy and love stabilize us in every storm.